JEAN'S BIBLE STUDY

 Mat 23-4

 (1l) Responsibility >> Avoid offending God >> Carrying a false burden >> Taking on responsibilities that are not yours – False burdens are what make people falter in Christianity.
 Jesus said, "For I am gentle and humble in heart; and you shall find rest for your souls.
 For My yoke is easy, and My load is light."
 If we don't know our mission in life, we will invariably pick up false burdens and carry them for miles, until they get too heavy to bear and drop them.
 There, lost, directionless and with very little left to carry our true calling from God, we go back to the Bible and prayer and rededicate our lives to finding our true place in Christ.
-We have a special place prepared just for us that when we apply ourselves, we will be fruitful.
+We have a special place prepared just for us that when we apply ourselves, we will find it.

 Mat 23,5-7